D3IntOpt/PyClustrPath/README.md

 # PyClustrPath : An efficient Python package for generating clustering paths with GPU acceleration.
 ## 1. Introduction
 Convex clustering is a popular clustering model without requiring the number of clusters as prior knowledge.
 It can generate a clustering path by continuously solving the model with a sequence of regularization parameter values.
 PyClustrPath is a convex clustering implementation on PyTorch, aiming to solve large-scale convex clustering problems with GPU acceleration.
-Our solver provides several convex clustering methods, including:
+Several optimization algorithms have been designed for solving the convex clustering model, including:
 * Semismooth Newton-CG Augmented Lagrangian Method (SSNAL) [[1]](#ref1) [[2]](#ref2)
-* Alternating Minimization Algorithm (AMA) and Fast AMA [[3]](#ref3)
+* Alternating Minimization Algorithm (AMA) and fast AMA [[3]](#ref3)
 * Alternating Direction Method of Multipliers (ADMM) [[3]](#ref3)

-[//]: # (* Primal-Dual Hybrid Gradient Algorithm &#40;PDHG&#41;)
+We summarize the main contributions of **PyClustrPath** as follows:
+- We design and develop a new Python package for efficiently generating clustering paths by solving convex clustering model, which supports both CPU and GPU computation platforms simultaneously.

+- We implement three popular and efficient algorithms in **PyClustrPath**: ADMM, fast AMA, and SSNAL.

+- We design the package **PyClustrPath** in a well-structured modular manner, making it flexible and scalable to incorporate new algorithms in the future.

+- We develop a visualization module in **PyClustrPath**, providing a user-friendly way to visualize the generated clustering path.

+- We extensively test **PyClustrPath**'s numerical performance for generating clustering paths for several popular benchmark datasets.
+The results demonstrate the efficiency and robustness of **PyClustrPath**.

 Our package visualizes the clustering path results, as shown in the following figures.